 help(package = "vioplot")

 Run and propose examples.
 The help pane of the functions inside a package will provide you the option to run the examples again by just clicking a button.
-You can also propose examples that can be incorporated to the help page and tested by other R users.
+You can also propose examples that can be incorporated into the help page and tested by other R users.

 And finally, RDocumentation is not only a website and an R package but also an API.
-For more advanced users who needs more flexibility, RDocumentation.org provides a JSON API with the features of its web page.
+For more advanced users who need more flexibility, RDocumentation.org provides a JSON API with the features of its web page.
 RDocumentation API

 I hope that today you have learned the most used and some alternative ways of discovering, installing, loading, updating, getting help, or removing a package.